 3.2.
 This notice only deals with our use of Personal Data.
-If you click on any links to third party sites or products, you should check their privacy notices before disclosing any Personal Data to them.
+If you click on any links to third-party sites or products, you should check their privacy notices before disclosing any Personal Data to them.

 3.3.
 We might need to change this privacy notice from time to time.
 We will publish our privacy notice on each ProfileTree site or channel and do our best to update you directly if we think the changes might affect you.
-Please do keep an eye on our notice before sending us any Personal Data.
+Please keep an eye on our notice before sending us any Personal Data.

 3.4.
-If you have any questions about this notice feel free to send us an email to [email protected].
+If you have any questions about this notice, feel free to send us an email to email@example.com.

 4.1.
 We collect Personal Data relating to Users (User Data) in the following ways:

-(i) Primarily we will obtain User Data from users directly if they set up an account to use ProfileTree (User Account) and if they create a public profile for ProfileTree (User Profile).
-This is likely to be limited to their name, their email address, the town or city in which they live and any user name and strap line they will to include in their profile as well as the password they create.
+(i) Primarily, we will obtain User Data from users directly if they set up an account to use ProfileTree (User Account) and if they create a public profile for ProfileTree (User Profile).
+This is likely to be limited to their name, their email address, the town or city in which they live and any user name and strap line they will include in their profile as well as the password they create.
 It may also include a photograph if the User so wishes.

-(ii) We will also collect details of any posts uploaded by a User on to ProfileTree and any responses they receive from other Users.
+(ii) We will also collect details of any posts uploaded by a User to ProfileTree and any responses they receive from other Users.